The Trilemma of Truth in Large Language Models: More on Representation-based Probing Methods

 \subsection{Multiclass Single-Instance Support Vector Machine}

-The multiclass \texttt{sAwMIL} probe is a multiple-instance learning (MIL) version of Support Vector Machine (SVM), designed to operate on bags of token representations.
+The multiclass \texttt{sAwMIL} probe is a multiple-instance learning version of Support Vector Machine, designed to operate on bags of token representations.
 To assess whether the MIL formulation offers any benefits, we construct a single-instance baseline by training a multiclass SVM on the last token representation only \(h_i(\boldsymbol x)_{[L]}\).
 As with multiclass \texttt{sAwMIL}, we first train three one-vs-all probes: \texttt{is-true}, \texttt{is-false}, and \texttt{is-neither}.
-Then, these one-vs-all classifiers are assembled into a multiclass SVM using the same procedure described in Sec.~\ref{sec:multiclass-sawmil}.
-Finally, we augment the multiclass SVM with conformal prediction intervals to provide calibrated estimates, mirroring the multiclass \texttt{sAwMIL} setup.
+Then, we assemble one-vs-all classifiers into a multiclass SVM using the same procedure described in~\Cref{sec:multiclass-sawmil} and~\Cref{alg:sawmil}.

 As before, to evaluate performance, we provide all token representations \(h_i(\boldsymbol x)\) (not only the last one), where the final prediction is computed based on